Decree Absolute – What You Must Know

 What happens if the decree absolute deadline is missed?

 Under certain circumstances, either divorcing party may need to delay the decree absolute.
 It will be necessary to explain the reasons for any delay in the application for a decree absolute to the court.

 The court has the discretion to allow a late application – or it can simply reject the reasons for the delay which means the entire divorce process needs to be started again.

 How do I apply for a decree absolute?

+If you lose your decree absolute, you can get it replaced by contacting the court that issued the original decree.
 If you have the case number, the replacement will cost you £10, if you don’t, you will have to pay £45.

 If you don’t remember the court that issued the original decree, you will need to get in touch with the Central Family Court, who can track who issued the decree and send you a replacement (the service will cost £65).

 - What is a decree absolute?
 The decree absolute is a court-issued document (Form D36) that legally ends your marriage and concludes divorce proceedings in England and Wales.

 - What happens if I don’t apply for the decree absolute?
 Nothing as such happens, however, leaving the application to your spouse can delay your divorce process by 3-4 months as your ex-partner will need to wait an additional 3 months before applying (this is in addition to the standard 6 weeks and 1 day).